However, this endearing description was actually the way that a well-respected nurse described her tenure working in a palliative care environment.

-“I think I said ‘Ohh my god, there’s dead-man-juice on my foot’ and my colleague began laughing and then we just continued on.”
+“I think I said, ‘Ohh my god, there’s dead-man-juice on my foot’ and my colleague began laughing and then we just continued on,” she shared.

 When she is not the unfortunate butt of the joke, Jackie does her best to inject some happiness into the lives of her fellow co-workers by mixing dark-humour with food.

 While researching the Bristol stool chart at university, Jackie noticed that there were a variety of stool-chart-inspired cakes.

 The birthday of an upcoming manager presented Jackie with an opportunity to try her own hand at making a ‘stool-cake’ of her own and to raise the spirits of her manager and her fellow colleagues.